USA

 Read MoreThe Opioid Crisis: An American Epidemic

-This documentary was created by the family members of Stephen, who overdosed on July 9th, 2018.
+Stephen’s Story was created by the family members of Stephen, who overdosed on July 9th, 2018.
 After experiencing a traumatic event, Stephen began to struggle immensely with substance abuse, particularily with heroin, an opioid, and ultimately lost his life.
-His family discusses not only Stephen’s battle with mental health and addiction, but also the family’s history as well.
-From the impact of trauma, dual diagnosis / comorbidity, to family history, you’ll get to hear from Stephen’s family members on the impact he had on their lives and how an opioid overdose had fatal consequences.
+His…

 New York City’s Opioid Drug History: A Relentless Cycle